13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Bar Street Kos Town

 The nightlife in Kos Town is based around two famous streets located in the heart of the town.
 They are called Diakon and Nafklirou.
 This lively area is full of bars and clubs where you can party all night long.
 During the day these streets are very calm, but at night it gets very busy.
 This area is also referred to as Bar Street in Kos Town.
-If partying and dancing is the reason you travel to Kos, one of the best things to do is to visit Bar Street.
-Tigaki is another popular place for nightlife.
+If partying and dancing is the reason for your visit, one of the best things to do is going out in Kos Bar Street.
+Tigaki is another popular place to find Kos clubs.
 Agios Stefanos, Psalidi, and Lambi also offer a few amusing bars.

 If you’re on a family holiday in Kos with kids, you might want to consider one of the two waterparks in Kos: Lido Waterpark in Mastichari and Aquatica Waterpark in Kardamena.
 Both waterparks offer unique aquatic entertainment with various attractions like pools, a river for tubing, and slides.
 Both parks are easily accessible by bus or car.
 Pack your sunscreen and swimsuit and enjoy a fun day out full of water activities; one of the most fun things to do in Kos with family and kids or as friends who love waterslides!